cloudy-marti/square-docker/README.md

     - FAU Nicolas
     - MARTI Emilie

-The point of this project is to develop a Kubernetes-like application, used for automating application deployment, scaling and management.
+The aim of this project is to develop a Kubernetes-like application, used for automating application deployment, scaling and management.

 oct.27 Release :
 * JSON Serialize / Deserialize functions with Quarkus